rustunit/rustunit.github.io/content/blog/2024/10-21-bevy-libgdx-atlas/index.md

 }
 ```

-This snippet above leaves out how to actually parse the file format we have seen above but it illustrates how easy it is to register a custom asset loader for files with the extension `.custom`.
+This snippet above leaves out how to parse the file format we have seen above but it illustrates how easy it is to register a custom asset loader for files with the extension `.custom`.
 Find the full example provided in the [bevy repository](https://bevyengine.org/examples/assets/custom-asset/).

 Now we did the work of implementing a custom asset loader for the libgdx atlas format for you in the [bevy_libgdx_atlas](https://github.com/rustunit/bevy_libgdx_atlas) crate.
 The asset itself looks like this: